byuicampuscd/function-machine/README.md

 ### Browser Support
 As of July 2016, Function Machine works best in Google Chrome.
 It also works in Internet Explorer, Microsoft Edge, and Mozilla Firefox; however, there is one bug that needs to fixed in Firefox browser.

+### For the Developer

+Function Machine was developed using ES6 compiled through Gulpjs.
+The Gulpjs configuration has all the JS and CSS files being compiled into a "dist" folder.
+If any changes are needed for this application, the following instructions will show you how to set up the development environment.

+1. Clone the repository using the `git clone https://github.com/byuicampuscd/function-machine.git` command.
+2.

+Once the development has been setup, only make the changes in the "scripts" or "css" folder.
+Once the changes are made, running Gulpjs will compile them newly into the "dist" folder.